3.4 Writing To Persuade

 Rather, find measurable terms like “efficiency” (in time or energy use), “effectiveness” at fulfilling a specific task, measurable benefits and/or costs, or even “popularity” as measured by a survey.

-In professional writing, communicating ethically is critically important.
+In technical writing, communicating ethically is critically important.
 Ethical communication involves communicating from a place of accountability, responsibility, integrity, and values.
-If you are communicating ethically, you are demonstrating respect for your reader, the organizations you work for and with, and the culture and context within which you work.
+If you are communicating ethically, you are demonstrating respect for your reader, the organizations you work for, and the culture and context within which you work.
 You also foster fairness and trust through honesty.
-Failure to maintain integrity and ethics can result in consequences ranging from damage to reputation, loss of work, lawsuits, criminal charges, and even tragic loss of life.
+Failure to maintain integrity and ethics can result in consequences ranging from damage to reputation, loss of work, lawsuits, or even criminal charges.

-This is precisely why many professional associations have guidelines that govern the ethical behavior of their membership.
-Two such documents that may be relevant to you are the Canadian Information Processing Society’s (CIPS) Code of Ethics and Standards of Conduct and the Ontario Association of Engineering Technicians and Technologists’ (OACETT) Code of Ethics and Rules of Professional Conduct (pdf).
-For example, take note of the portions of the OACETT Code of Ethics that relate specifically to ethical communication.
+This is precisely why many professional associations have guidelines that govern the ethical behaviour of their membership.
+Two such documents that offer good examples are the Canadian Information Processing Society’s (CIPS) Code of Ethics and Standards of Conduct and the Ontario Association of Certified Engineering Technicians and Technologists (OACETT) Code of Ethics and Rules of Professional Conduct.

-• promote public knowledge and appreciation of engineering and applied science technology and protect the Association from misrepresentation and misunderstanding.”
+(j) promote public knowledge and appreciation of engineering and applied science technology and protect the Association from misrepresentation and misunderstanding.

-It is important to become familiar with these standards of practice, and to consider how they impact communication practices.
+It is important to become familiar with such standards of practice and to consider how they impact communication practices.
 Remember that you are communicating in a professional context, and that comes with responsibility.
 Consider the different rhetorical situations diagrammed in Figure 3.4.3, one for a marketer and one for an engineer.

 Two Rhetorical triangles: one with the author as "Marketer," audience as "Consumer," and message as "Information about the product"; the other with the author as "Engineer, the audience as "clients, colleagues, etc)," and the message as "information about the design".
 There is some overlap between the two messages.

-Figure 3.4.3 Comparison of the rhetorical situation for a marketer vs. an engineer.
+Figure 3.4.3 Comparison of the rhetorical situation for a marketer vs. an engineer (Last, 2019).
 [Image Description]

 Clearly, there may be some overlap, but there will also be significant differences based on the needs and expectations of the audience and the kind of message being delivered.
 We hear marketing language so often that it is easy to fall into the habit of using it, even when it’s not appropriate.
 Make sure you are not using “ad-speak” when trying to persuade in a professional context.